Using diffpy.morph in Python

 return a * x + b * y + c

-This function takes in both the abscissa and ordinate on top of three additional parameters a, b, and c.
-To use the funcy parameter with initial guesses a=1.0, b=2.0, c=3.0, we would pass funcy=(linear, {a: 1.0, b: 2.0, c: 3.0}).
-For an example use-case, see the Python-Specific Morphs section below.
+This example function above takes in both the abscissa and ordinate on top of three additional parameters a, b, and c.
+To use the funcy parameter with parameter values a=1.0, b=2.0, and c=3.0, we would pass funcy=(linear, {"a": 1.0, "b": 2.0, "c": 3.0}).
+For an explicit example, see the Python-Specific Morphs section below.

 Python-Specific Morphs